airtoxin/sandglass/README.md

-#Sandglass Instance Methods
+#Sandglass

 ##emit( data );
-Send data to all SandglassStreams.
+Send data to all SandStreams.

 ##absoluteSlice( timespan );